Russel Mahmud Liton

-Rasel Mahmud Liton (রাসেল মাহমুদ লিটন; born 30 November 1994) is a Bangladeshi professional footballer who plays as a goalkeeper for Bangladesh Premier League club Brothers Union and previously represented the Bangladesh national team.
+Md Rasel Mahmud (মোঃরাসেল মাহমুদ; born 30 November 1994) is a Bangladeshi professional footballer who plays as a goalkeeper for Bangladesh Premier League club Brothers Union and previously represented the Bangladesh national team.

 International career

 Youth

-In 2011, Liton debuted for Bangladesh U19.
+In 2011, Rasel debuted for Bangladesh U19.
 He represented Bangladesh in 2012 AFC U-19 Championship qualification.
 He played all the five matches and kept cleansheet against Maldives U19.

 On 25 August 2014, Liton made his debut for Bangladesh U-23 against Nepal U-23 in an International Friendly On 27 July 2014 he was selected by Lodewijk de Kruif for the 2014 Asian Games, held in Incheon, South Korea.

 Senior

-After the Asian Games, Liton was called up by de Kruif for two friendly matches against Sri Lanka in October 2014, at Jessore and Rajshahi, Bangladesh.
+After the Asian Games, Rasel was called up by de Kruif for two friendly matches against Sri Lanka in October 2014, at Jessore and Rajshahi, Bangladesh.
 He made his debut in the first match, on 24 October.
 He kept his first clean sheet in second match, on 27 October.